datacarpentry/python-ecology-lesson/episodes/00-Before-we-start.md

 To do scientific computions in python, [SciPy](https://scipy.org) offers a collection of open source software for mathematics, science, and engineering:

 * [NumPy](http://www.numpy.org), the fundamental package for numerical computation, defines the numerical array and matrix types and basic operations on them.
-* [SciPy](https://scipy.org/scipylib/index.html) is a collection of numerical algorithms and domain-specific toolboxes, including signal processing, optimization, statistics and much more.
+* [SciPy library](https://scipy.org/scipylib/index.html) is a collection of numerical algorithms and domain-specific toolboxes, including signal processing, optimization, statistics and much more.
 * [Matplotlib](http://matplotlib.org) is a mature and popular plotting package, that provides publication-quality 2D plotting as well as rudimentary 3D plotting.
 * [Pandas](http://pandas.pydata.org) provides high-performance, easy to use data structures.
 * [SymPy](http://www.sympy.org/en/index.html) is for symbolic mathematics and computer algebra.